vishnuvardhan-11/Voice-Activated-Assistant/README.md

-Voice Activated Assistant Developed a Alexa project using in built libraries in python such as Wikipedia, speech recognition, pyttsx3, pywhatkit , date time, pyjokes, googlesearch based on our we can more libraries for the project
+Voice Activated Assistant Developed a Alexa project using in built libraries in python such as Wikipedia, speech recognition, pyttsx3, pywhatkit , date time, pyjokes, googlesearch based on our requirements we can more libraries for the project